 (2) preliminary objectives for the research to be conducted [This section should include an overview of the project, intended results (such as whether the research might result in a book, refereed journal article, art work, etc.), and the expected audience.]; and

 (3) the proposed work plan (including what research or work has already been accomplished, what will be done during the fellowship period, the methodology to be employed, and the organization of the scholarly project, book, or other work expected from research conducted during the fellowship).

-N.B.: Because the selection committee and external reviewers are scholars from a wide range of disciplines, applicants should ensure that the significance and originality of their project and explanations of relevant methodologies and project objectives are stated clearly for specialists outside of the applicant’s field.
+N.B.: Because the selection committee and external reviewers are composed of scholars from a wide range of disciplines, applicants should ensure that the significance and originality of their project and explanations of relevant methodologies and project objectives are stated clearly for specialists outside of the applicant’s field.